DataBiosphere/toil/docs/running/cloud/amazon.rst

             aws:<region>:<job-store-name>

 Make sure to replace ``<region>`` and ``<job-store-name>``.
-It is **required** to use an AWS job store when using the Kubernetes batch system.
+It is **required** to use a cloud-accessible job store like AWS or Google when using the Kubernetes batch system.

 The sort workflow should start running on the Kubernetes cluster set up by Toil.